 - indication of who paid for or received the services

-Special note on day-camps: In order to comply with IRS regulations, dependent care expenses cannot be reimbursed until after the service has been provided.
+Special note on day camps: In order to comply with IRS regulations, dependent care expenses cannot be reimbursed until the service has been provided.
 If you pay for the entire summer and want to be reimbursed monthly, make sure the receipt is written so the charges are divided into monthly increments – otherwise you cannot be reimbursed until the camp is over.

-- allow you to quickly see if claims have been paid and, if not, what the specific problem is.
+- allow you to quickly see if claims have been paid or if additional information is required.

-- eliminate the need for you to make copies of your claims - claim information will be stored in the Self Service system and can be easily accessed at anytime for your record-keeping.
+- eliminate the need to make copies of your claims - claim information is stored in the Self Service system and can be easily accessed for your record-keeping.